Counts of Limburg Hohenlimburg and Broich: Battle of Woeringen 1288

-They came into a difficult position when Diederick's nephew, Duke Walram V of Limburg, died in 1280.
+The family came into a difficult position when Diederick's nephew, Duke Walram V of Limburg, died in 1280.
 The Limburg Succession War (1283–1288) around the Duchy of Limburg erupted in fury.
 At Battle of Woeringen Saturday 5 June 1288, just north of Cologne on the river Rhine, the Duke of Brabant and his allies defeated Van Mark, Gulik-Loos, Bergse sergeants and Cologne civilians in a devastating battle of the Cologne Archbishop Siegfried van Westerburg with allies, Gelre, Valkenburg and Kur-keulen sergeants.
 Diederick of Limburg with son Everhard did not personally participate, but did support the Cologne archbishop.
 As a result, great-nephew Count Everhard of the Mark, who had sided with Duke Johan I of Brabant and was one of the victors, destroyed the Neuen Isenberg and took and occupied the Hohenlimburg.
-Diederik, Everhard and family members fled to their castle Styrum (near present-day Oberhausen), where Diederik died in 1301 at an (for that time) very old age.
+Diederik I, Everhard I and other family members fled to their allodial castle Styrum (near present-day Oberhausen), where Diederik died in 1301.

 Succession of the territory Broich

-Everhard I. succeeded his father and was able to return to the Hohenlimburg in 1304.
-He is the ancestor of the family branch of the counts of Limburg Hohenlimburg.
-But shortly until his death in 1308, he ruled the county and was then succeeded by his son count Diederick II.
-He also survived his son Everhard II who died on 11 November 1344.
-In 1401 grandson Diederick III succeeded his grandfather as count of Limburg Hohenlimburg and married on 3 July 1371 to the heiress Lukarda of Broich.
+After Everhard I. succeeded his father he was able to return to the Hohenlimburg in 1304.
+But shortly until his death in 1308, he ruled the county and was then succeeded by his son count Diederick II He also survived his son Everhard II who died on 11 November 1344.
+In 1401 grandson Diederik III succeeded his grandfather as count of Limburg Hohenlimburg and married on 3 July 1371 to the heiress Lukarda of Broich.
 The Lordship of the territory of Broich came to the counts of Limburg Hohenlimburg.